decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

-7. The next form will show you synchronization progress, and give you the first deposit address for the wallet and the minimum amount you should deposit to be able to pay the fee.
+7. The next form will show you synchronization progress, and give you the first deposit address for the wallet and the minimum amount you should deposit to be able to create your first bond, which is required to place orders. **This is your wallet**, so deposit as much as you like!
 After sending to your address, the transaction **must confirm** (i.e. be mined in a block) before the form will update your balance.
 This form will be skipped if the wallet is already funded and synchronized.

    <img src="images/sync-fund-btc.png" width="360">

-   **IMPORTANT**: This is your own local wallet, and you can send as much as you like to the wallet since *only* the amount required for the fee will be spent in the next step.
-The remaining balance will be available for trading or may be withdrawn later.
-In the case of the screenshot above, the form indicates that for the client to make a fee payment transaction for the amount of 0.001 BTC, the wallet should be funded with "at least 0.00100823 BTC to also cover network fees".
+   **IMPORTANT**: This is your own local wallet, and you can send as much as you like to your new wallet since *only* the amount required for the bond will be spent in the next step.
+The remaining amount will be in you available balance.
 For example, you can send yourself 5 BTC and only the required amount will be spent on the registration fee, with the remainder in the wallet's balance, which can then be traded or sent to another wallet.

-   Since this fee estimate can change as network conditions fluctuate, you should deposit as much as you wish to trade.
+   NOTE: The native Litecoin and Bitcoin Cash wallets connect to full nodes on the blockchain network that have "compact block filters" enabled.
+It may take time for the wallet to crawl the network until it finds such nodes.
+Be patient; otherwise you can bootstrap the process using a known seed node such as the Litecoin nodes on [this list](https://gist.github.com/chappjc/d0f26b12258f8531bb78b37f38d080a0).

 8. Once the wallet is synchronized and has at least enough to pay the server's defined fee, the form will update, and you should click the button to submit